Initial Release: November 1998

 Bonus Levels: Aside from the extra level unlocked by finding all secrets (above), there is also a mini-sequel, The Lost Artifact.
 This is a stand-alone game with just six levels.
 It is available only for Windows and Macintosh.

 Classic Tomb Raider Games on New Systems: This game was designed for Windows 98 but can be patched to run in newer versions of Windows.
+There are also a number of fan-made mods to enhance your gaming experience.
 See the TR3 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

 Becoming an Expert Raider